 Conditional promises to give are recognized as revenue when the conditions on which they depend are substantially met.
 Consistent with industry practice, the Foundation accounts for a grant received from the U.S. Federal Government as a conditional grant, with revenue recognized as qualifying expenditures are incurred.
-There was one conditional grant received in 2020 from the Institute of Museum and Library Services (IMLS) totaling \$247,307 to be paid over two years.
-The outstanding balance totaled \$0 and \$63,796 as of December 31, 2022 and 2021, respectively.
-Another conditional grant was received in 2022 from the Institute of Museum and Library Services totaling \$249,743 to be paid over three years.
-The outstanding balance on the second IMLS grant totaled \$163,546 as of December 31, 2022.
+A conditional grant was received in 2022 from the Institute of Museum and Library Services totaling \$249,743 to be paid over three years.
+The outstanding balance on the second IMLS grant totaled \$132,948 and \$163,546 as of December 31, 2023 and 2022, respectively.

 Concentration of Credit Risk - Financial instruments that potentially subject the Foundation to concentrations of credit risk consist of cash and investment balances.
 The Foundation has established guidelines relative to diversification and maturities that seek to maintain safety and liquidity.
-As of both December 31, 2022 and 2021, approximately 76% and 83%, respectively, of the Foundation's investment portfolio was invested in four exchange traded funds and mutual funds.

-Promises to give from one donor accounted for approximately 46% of the outstanding pledges receivable balance as of December 31, 2022.
-Promises to give from two donors accounted for approximately 80% of the outstanding pledges receivable balance as of December 31, 2021.
-There were no concentrations of contribution revenue for the year ended December 31, 2022 and 2021.
+Promises to give from two donors accounted for approximately 46% of the outstanding pledges receivable balance as of December 31, 2022.
+There were no concentrations of pledges receivable as of December 31, 2023.
+Contributions from one donor accounted for 26% of contributions revenue for the year ended December 31, 2023.
+There were no concentrations of contribution revenue for the year ended December 31, 2022.